 If you want to invest on Mintos, you first need to register as an investor and deposit money via a bank transfer.

-By the way, with this deposit you also confirm the account to which withdrawals can be made.
+Incidentally, with this deposit you also confirm the account to which withdrawals can be made.

 After that, you can invest directly in the offered loans.

-You only have to invest a minimum amount of €50, and you can either invest manually or automatically via Auto Invest.
+You only have to pay a minimum investment fee of 50 € and you can invest either manually or automatically via Auto Invest.

-On Mintos, you do not invest directly in loans, but through securities in loan pools (multiple loans).
+On Mintos you do not invest directly in loans, but through securities in loan pools (multiple loans).

 The securities differ according to: